anwarmamat/cmsc330spring21/project1b/README.md

 For this project, you'll complete a Battleship game.
 [Here](https://www.youtube.com/watch?v=4gHJlYLomrs) is a video of the game, in case you haven't played it before.
 Your program will do things such as processesing text files containing `Ship` or attack strategy information, and you will process that data to build a 10X10 `GameBoard` of ships and perform attacks on the opponent's `GameBoard`.
 The goal of this project is to allow you to familiarize yourself with Ruby's built-in data structures, code blocks, and text processing capabilities.

+## Submitting

+Run `gradescope-submit` to submit.
+Or, upload the files `input_controller.rb` and `game_board.rb` to Gradescope manually if you can't get the command to work.

 ## Project Files

 To begin this project you will need to run `git pull` to get the updates.
 This project is located in the `project1b` folder of the repository.
 The following is the project structure